 Another counter intuitive finding in the Dry Valleys is a series of more than 20 permanent lakes and ponds.
 A number of these are extremely saline or in the case of the larger and deeper ones are strongly layered by depth becoming more saline the deeper you go, the most extreme of them all is Don Juan Pond described above which is the only one that doesn't freeze at the surface.

 Some of the lakes are quite small and freeze right down to the bottom in the winter.
-Lake Vanda is one of the largest at 5.6km x 1.5 km at extremes, with a depth of 68.8m, it has a smooth permanent ice cover of around 4m thick, in the summer a moat develops as the shore ice melts.
-These lakes usually get most of their water from summer meltwater from nearby glaciers, once formed a balance between water entering occurs with ice sublimation from the surface leading to a fairly stable size.
+Lake Vanda is one of the largest at 5.6 km x 1.5 km at the extremes, with a depth of 68.8 m, it has a smooth permanent ice cover around 4 m thick, in the summer a moat develops as the shore ice melts.
+These lakes usually get most of their water by summer melting from nearby glaciers.
+Once formed, a balance between water entering occurs with ice sublimation from the surface leading to a fairly stable size.

 As there is little or no snowfall in the Dry Valleys the ice on the surface of the lakes is exposed and can be quite beautiful, very hard and clear blue ice often with inclusions of small air bubbles.
 The water in the lakes often contains a microbial ecosystem powered by the sunlight that reaches through the hard clear ice.